Search

 • Drawing on both local experience and international best practice to fund and deliver water infrastructure – where can we learn from?

-Innovative funding and financing models for water infrastructure projects
+• Innovative funding and financing models for water infrastructure projects

 • Assessing the opportunities for of public-private partnerships (PPPs) to deliver investments in critical water infrastructure

-• Analysing risk allocation and contracting mechanisms
+• Examining critical risk allocation and contracting considerations

 • Funding and financing climate resilient water infrastructure and adaptation projects